Nikau Spur dominant at Eagle Farm

 She's home!

-Born and raised here on the farm the wonderful Bonny Lass returned home on Sunday for a well earned spell.
+Born and raised here on the farm the wonderful Bonny Lass returned home for a well earned spell.
 It comes off the back of a massive season that saw her place in the G1 Railway, G1 Telegraph and win the G1 BCD Sprint at Te Rapa 🎉

 Huge congrats to her trainer Graham Richardson, owner breeder Sandy Moore and Wendy and Brent Cooper who manage the Social Racing Syndicate